Colton Greene

-Early life and career
+Early life

-Colton Greene (full name possibly George Colton Greene) was born July 7, 1833 in SC, according to his postwar application for a passport.
+Greene was born July 7, 1833, in South Carolina, according to his postwar application for a passport.
 Little is known of his parents or education, and he reportedly never married nor would discuss his past with anyone.
 One story, current in Memphis at the time, was that he killed a man in a duel in South Carolina, and then came west.
 By 1857 he was living in St. Louis, Missouri, where he was involved in politics with the state's Democratic Party.
 Greene was a wealthy and successful wholesale grocer in St. Louis by 1860.
 Also that year Greene became a partner in the St. Louis firm of Hoyt & Co.

-Civil War service
+American Civil War

-Choosing to support the Confederate cause, Greene was active in the pro-secession movement in the border state of Missouri just before the war began.
+Choosing to support the Confederacy, Greene was active in the pro-secession movement in the border state of Missouri just before the war began.
 He was assigned as an aide-de-camp to Governor Claiborne Fox Jackson in 1861, and helped him to coordinate the activities of the secessionists.

 Greene was appointed a captain in the Missouri State Guard in 1861, and was sent by Jackson along with Capt.
 Basil W. Duke to Montgomery, Alabama, (then capital of the Confederacy) to ask the recently elected Confederate President Jefferson Davis for artillery.
 It was hoped this could be used to attack the Federal arsenal in St. Louis, however the captains arrived with their artillery too late to help in the effort, and the cannon were captured by Union troops.
 Despite this setback, Greene soon afterwards aided Gov. Jackson to drill recruits that had gathered in Jefferson City, as well as missions that summer into Arkansas and to Richmond, Virginia, to seek support for invading and reclaiming Missouri, now increasingly under Union control.

 On August 10, 1861, Greene saw his first combat on the staff of Brig.
 Gen. James H. McBride during the Battle of Wilson's Creek, near Springfield, Missouri.
 On October 28, Greene was appointed colonel in the Missouri State Guard and assigned as assistant adjutant to the Confederate 7th District in Missouri, commanded by McBride.
 When that commander fell ill in early 1862, Greene was ordered to lead the district, which he re-organized into a brigade consisting of two volunteer regiments.
 His brigade participated in the Confederate defeat during the Battle of Pea Ridge on March 7–8 near Bentonville, Arkansas.
 In the battle, Greene's command was part of Maj.
 Gen. Sterling Price's Division in Maj.
 Gen. Earl Van Dorn's army.
 Sometime during 1861, Greene was also appointed a brigadier general in the Missouri State Guard.